 Money transfer and payments take up the highest percentage—50%, in all FinTech Ecosystems with the most digitally active customers.

 While China is the clear leader in this emerging market of FinTech in Asia, Indonesia is now following suit and poised for growth.
-Strong growth recorded in investments into FinTech startups also signal the future potential of the sector.
+Strong growth recorded in investments into FinTech company in Indonesia also signal the future potential of the sector.

-FinTech startups are introduced in the favour of helping the backing sector to conquer the limitations of topography, reaching out to more remote areas.
+FinTech company in Indonesia are introduced in the favour of helping the backing sector to conquer the limitations of topography, reaching out to more remote areas.

 Moreover, being the major players in the Indonesian banking market, bank institutions did not bother much about a customer friendly approach.
 Confusion and complications became a routine when issuing bank loans or searching information.
 Thus, FinTech in Indonesia is a sector with a great potential.